When there's a total lunar eclipse to photograph, get prepared for it with our ultimate how-to-photograph guide

 3 Imaging the penumbral and partial lunar eclipse phases

 The eclipse will begin with a penumbral phase, during which the full Moon will begin to dull.
-In itself, it’s not exactly an exciting shot, but this period – which on 26 May 2021 will last about an hour – is one of the easiest times to photograph the Moon.
+In itself, it’s not exactly an exciting shot, but it is one of the easiest times to photograph the Moon.
 As a guide, you’ll need a lens at about f/4 and then set your camera to ISO 100 and a shutter speed of about 1/500 seconds, though as the Moon enters more of the Earth’s shadow you’ll have to up the ISO and increase the shutter speed.

 Once the Moon begins to enter the Earth’s umbra you’ll see an almost straight line on the lunar surface that divides a darker, browny-orange side of the Moon from a brighter grey side.
 That’s the curve of Earth!